Today's History Trivia for March 9

 1949 Jaime Lyn Bauer American actress.
 TV: The Young and the Restless (Lauralee Brooks Prentiss).

-1943 Bobby Fischer (Robert James Fischer), American chess champion, first American to win the world chess championship (1972).
+1943 Bobby Fischer d.
+2008 (Robert James Fischer), American chess champion.
+He was the first American to win the world chess championship (1972).

 1936 Mickey Gilley American singer.
 In 1971, he opened Gilley's in Houston, the world's largest nightclub.